mindfulness

-The essence of it is to be fully aware of what’s happening
+Practicing mindfulness can take many forms in daily life, even in the smallest activity.
+The essence of it is to be fully aware of what is happening right now, in this moment.

-Whatever you’re doing (like reading my words at this very moment), you are just with each word … with your full presence.
-You’re just reading to read.
-When you notice your mind floating away, you simply become aware: “My mind is floating away… I’m thinking of…”, and then … softly return to the reading.
+Whatever you are doing (like reading my words at this very moment), you are just with each word, with your full presence.
+You are just reading to read.

 mindful tea session